 Therefore, to stay at Google’s top spot, WordPress users need to know precisely what they can do to enhance their own website speed.

-Some of you may already be using Rainmaker platform to load your website quickly.
+Some of you may already be using the Rainmaker platform to load your website quickly.
 Be that as it may, including promotion scripts, highlighted pictures, following codes, 301 redirects, and so forth will slow down your website loading speed.

 Here are five basic tips that we prescribe since we use them ourselves to significantly accelerate the Search Engine Journal (SEJ) loading time.

-Bloggers using WordPress who want increase WordPress site speed can look online for tools that can improve their WordPress site speed.
+Bloggers using WordPress who want to increase WordPress site speed can look online for tools that can improve their WordPress site speed.
 There are numerous CDNs online that speeds up the performance of your site and optimizes it for efficiency on any device.

 Most of them also protect your website from crawlers and bots.

 Another effective way to reduce page-load time and increase WordPress site speed is by compressing your images.
 A CDN will help with this, but it doesn’t take care of 100 percent of the job.
 There are several different plug-ins that allow you to compress both new and old images on your blog.
 You can instantly compress images without affecting their quality, regardless of their size.
-This also ensures safety & security of your files.
+This also ensures the safety & security of your files.

 The trick is to first identify the third-party scripts that run on your site, where they come from, and how they impact your blog.
 There are dozens of online tools available which can monitor and identify scripts on your website.
 You can do the same assessment for pop-ups on your blog as well.